K-13 (missile): Development and early use

-The Sidewinder was quickly reverse engineered as the K-13 (also called R-3 or Object 300) and entered limited service only two years later in 1960.
+The Sidewinder was quickly reverse-engineered as the K-13 (also called R-3 or Object 300) and entered limited service only two years later in 1960.
 This was followed by the improved K-13A (R-3S, Object 310), which entered service in 1962.
 The R-3S was the first version to enter widespread production, in spite of a very long seeker settling time on the order of 22 seconds, as opposed to 11 seconds for the original version.

 The R-3S was seen by the West in 1961 and given the NATO reporting name AA-2A 'Atoll'.
 Minimum engagement range for the R-3S is about one kilometre.
 All K-13 variants are physically similar to Sidewinder, sharing the 5 inch (127 mm) diameter.
-Subsequent examination of AA-2 missiles captured by NATO forces showed that parts from an AIM-9 could be interchanged with parts from an AA-2 and either combination would still work.
+Subsequent examination of AA-2 missiles captured by NATO forces showed that parts from an AIM-9 could be interchanged with parts from an AA-2, and either combination would still work.

-While the R-3S was being introduced in 1961, work started on a semi-active radar homing (SARH) version for high-altitude use, the K-13R (R-3R or Object 320) with 8 km range, similar to the little-used US Navy AIM-9C Sidewinder (carried by the F-8 Crusader).
-This took longer to develop, and did not enter service until 1966.
+In 1962, work started on a semi-active radar homing (SARH) version for high-altitude use, the K-13R (R-3R or Object 320) with 8 km range, similar to the little-used US Navy AIM-9C Sidewinder (carried by the F-8 Crusader).
+This took longer to develop, and while its first launches were in 1963, it did not enter service until 1967, alongside the radar required for it, the RP-22S, on the MiG-21S, produced from 1965.
+This missile was available on all subsequent MiG-21 variants.
 This version was designated AA-2B by NATO.

 Three training versions were also developed.
 The R-3U ("uchebnaya", training) was an empty missile body with a homing set, allowing pilots to get used to the aiming of the system.
 The R-3P ("prakticheskaya", practice) was a complete missile without an explosive warhead.
 The RM-3V ("raketa-mishen", target-missile) served as an aerial target.